HL7/carin-digital-insurance-card/input/pagecontent/General_Guidance.md

 <li>In situations where information on a particular data element is not present and the reason for absence is unknown, Health Plan API actors SHALL NOT include the data elements in the resource instance returned as part of the query results.</li>
 <li>In situations where information on a particular data element is missing and the Health Plan API actor knows the precise reason for the absence of data, Health Plan API actors SHALL send the reason for the missing information using either the nullFlavors or dataAbsentReason extensions.</li>
 <li>When querying Health Plan APIs, Consumer App actors SHALL interpret missing data elements within resource instances as data not present in the Health Plan API actor's system.
 Consumer App actors SHALL be able to process resource instances with missing data without generating an error or causing the application to fail for the user.
 Consumer App actors SHOULD configure their applications to translate nullFalvors and dataAbsentReason extensions into a user-friendly message indicating the data has not been provided by the Health Plan API actor.</li>
-<p>NOTE: The above definition of *Must Support* is derived from HL7v2 concept Required but may be empty - RE described in HL7v2 V28_CH02B_Conformance.doc.</p>

 <p>NOTE: Readers are advised to understand <a href="http://hl7.org/fhir/R4/terminologies.html">FHIR Terminology</a> requirements, <a href="http://hl7.org/fhir/R4/http.html">FHIR RESTful API</a> based on the HTTP protocol, along with <a href="http://hl7.org/fhir/R4/datatypes.html">FHIR Data Types</a>, <a href="http://hl7.org/fhir/R4/search.html">FHIR Search</a> and <a href="http://hl7.org/fhir/R4/resource.html">FHIR Resource</a> formats before implementing CARIN IG for Digital Insurance Card requirements.</p>
 <a name="missing-data"></a>